Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy: Introduction

 We call $K$ a \emph{type-I} (resp. \emph{type-II}, \emph{type-III}) knot in $W$ if Case \ref{case1} (resp.
 Case \ref{case2}, Case \ref{case3}) holds.
 As explained in Case \ref{case2}, we may always assume $m_K = \infty$ when $K$ is a type-II knot in $W$.
-Let $g$ denote the fibered genus of $N$.
-When $W = S^{3}$, $K$ can only be a type-II knot, and the maximal NLS filling interval of $N$ is $(-2g+1, +\infty)$ if $\phi$ is left-veering and is $(-\infty, 2g-1)$ if $\phi$ is right-veering (\hyperref[KMOS]{[KMOS]}).
-However, when $W$ is a lens space and $K$ is a type-II knot in $W$, the maximal NLS filling interval of $N$ doesn't have to be $(-2g+1, +\infty)$ or $(-\infty, 2g-1)$ (for instance, Examples \ref{v0751}, \ref{example1}).
-Also, $K$ is possible to be a type-I knot or a type-III knot when $W$ is a lens space (Examples \ref{v0751}, \ref{general}).
+Let $g$ denote the fibered genus of $M$.
+When $W = S^{3}$, $K$ can only be a type-II knot, and the maximal NLS filling interval of $M$ is $(-2g+1, +\infty)$ if $\varphi$ is left-veering and is $(-\infty, 2g-1)$ if $\varphi$ is right-veering.
+This result is essentially known from \hyperref[KMOS]{[KMOS]} and \hyperref[OS3]{[OS3]} (see also \hyperref[BaS]{[BaS, Theorem 1.15]}).

+However, when $W$ is a lens space and $K$ is a type-II knot in $W$, the maximal NLS filling interval of $M$ doesn't have to be $(-2g+1, +\infty)$ or $(-\infty, 2g-1)$ (for instance, Examples \ref{v0751}, \ref{example1}).
+Also, $K$ can be a type-I knot or a type-III knot when $W$ is a lens space (Examples \ref{v0751}, \ref{general}).

-\begin{remark}\rm We note that if $\phi$ is left-veering (resp. right-veering), then we can choose an opposite orientation on $W$ to get a right-veering (resp. left-veering) monodromy of $N$.
-In the case of $\delta_T \ne 2$, the meridian on $T$ doesn't change, and any other slope $s \in \mathbb{Q}$ becomes $-s$ under the canonical coordinate system induced from the opposite orientation on $N$. \end{remark}
+\begin{remark}\rm We note that if $\varphi$ is left-veering (resp. right-veering), then we can choose an opposite orientation on $W$ to get a right-veering (resp. left-veering) monodromy of $M$.
+In the case of $\delta_T \ne 2$, the meridian on $T$ doesn't change, and any other slope $s \in \mathbb{Q}$ becomes $-s$ under the canonical coordinate system induced from the opposite orientation on $M$. \end{remark}